-The national art gallery of Bhaktapur is one of the best acquisition hubs of the medieval as well as the lichhavi art and history.
+The national art museum of Bhaktapur is one of the best acquisition hubs of the medieval as well as the lichhavi art and history.
 That was a former palace then named Simhadhwaka Durbar.
 For the reason of having an image of a pair of stone lions.
 The King Bhupatindra Malla erected it in 1698 A.D.
 Also, picturesque it as Malatichwok.
 But locals prefer to call it Simhadhwoka layaku rather than Malatichwok.
 Later, in 1960, the Government of Nepal and the Department of Archaeology set it up as the National Art Gallery.

 Consequently, this museum is the best among the three museums of Bhaktapur.
 You can easily find this place, once you enter into the Bhaktapur Durbar Square.
 The two stone images of lions pleasantly embrace you.
 Along with that, another stone sculpture of Hanumanta-Bhairav and Nri-Shima also shows you the way toward the museum.